Prohibited Steps Order Explained

 If you want to apply yourself, you will need to download a C100 form from the gov.uk website.

-The gov.uk website provides guidance on how to fill in C100 forms, but if you feel unsure about how to present your case, then advice from a Family and Child Law Solicitor can give your application the best chance of succeeding.
+The gov.uk website provides guidance on how to fill in C100 forms, but if you feel unsure about how to present your case, then advice from a Family and Children Law Solicitor can give your application the best chance of succeeding.

 You need to send the original signed C100 form plus three copies to the Court to approve.